RunestoneInteractive/pythonds/_sources/Introduction/GettingStarted.rst

 which to practice their craft.
 Advances such as faster processors, high-speed networks, and large memory capacities have created a spiral of complexity through which computer scientists must navigate.
-Throughout all of this rapid evolution, a number of basic principles have remained constant.
-The science of computing is concerned with using computers to solve problems.
+Throughout all of this rapid evolution, a basic principle of computer science has remained constant: it is concerned with using computers to solve problems.

 You have no doubt spent considerable time learning the basics of problem-solving and hopefully feel confident in your ability to take a